An Olympic Peninsula Road Trip: 2 Itineraries, 11 Must-See Stops

 2. Port Townsend

 Port Townsend is a classic Washington town: located at the northeast corner of the Olympic Peninsula, its primary industries are focused on timber and seafood.
 The smell isn’t great when the paper mill is operating, but there are some beautiful historic buildings including a Carnegie Library and the Jefferson County Courthouse and a cute downtown you can explore.

-To be honest, I haven’t spent a ton of time in Sequim (pronounced “s-kwim”).
-I do know that if you’re passing through in the months of June and July, you should try and book some time to explore one of the many lavender farms in the area.
+If you’re passing through Sequim in the months of June and July, you should try and book some time to explore one of the many lavender farms in the area.
 In mid-July, Sequim is home to the Lavender festival, where you can purchase anything and everything made with local lavender.
 This has been on my bucket list as long as I’ve known about it!

-If you’re hungry – especially for dinner –, Alder Wood Bistro is surprisingly delightful, and Mr. Valise and I had a wonderful multi-course dinner there in early 2016.
+If you’re hungry, especially for dinner, Alder Wood Bistro is delightful, and Mr. V and I had a wonderful multi-course dinner there on one Olympic Peninsula road trip we made in early 2016.

 Just outside Sequim, you can stretch your legs along the 5.5-mile Dungeness Spit.
 As the longest natural sand spit in the U.S., it’s a fascinating geologic formation, though you mostly look out across the Strait of Juan de Fuca toward Canada and the San Juan Islands.

 If you plan ahead, you can do one of the daily tours at the New Dungeness Lighthouse.
 Keep your eyes open along the way for birds and other wildlife, since this area is a wildlife preserve too.

 Port Angeles is the other major town you’ll pass through in the Olympic Peninsula, home to almost 20,000 people.